nwoolls/MultiMiner/README.md

 ![Configure Strategies](/Screenshots/Configure%20Strategies.png "Configure Strategies")

-MultiMiner also supports basic features such as relaunching crashed miners, starting with Windows, minimizing to the notifcation area, and mining on startup.
+MultiMiner also supports basic features such as relaunching crashed miners, starting with Windows, minimizing to the notification area, and mining on startup.

 ![Settings](/Screenshots/Settings.png "Settings")